 Here’s an example:

 Qualified students who complete the Liberal Arts Transition program (LAT) at Seneca College, plus two York courses taken concurrently with Seneca (LAT) programs, may enter the third year of a Bachelor of Arts (BA) program in the Faculty of Liberal Arts & Professional Studies at York.
 After the first year of college study, students with a “B” average (3.0 GPA) or better can apply to enrol in the joint program.
-Students must maintain a cumulative “B” average to enroll in York courses and to remain in the joint program.
+Students must maintain a cumulative “B” average to enrol in York courses and to remain in the joint program.

 College to University